Second-hand smoke

 - Within major event venues declared under the Major Events Act 2013.

-- Sporting venues during an organised underage sporting event, training or practice session in preparation for an organised underage sporting event, and within 10 metres of their boundaries.
+- Sporting venues during organised underage sporting events, training or practice sessions, and within 10 metres of the venue boundaries.

-- On beaches between, and within 50 metres of, red and yellow patrol flags, and at and within five metres of any part of jetties (including under jetties).
+- On beaches within 50 metres of red and yellow patrol flags or within five metres of jetties (including under jetties).

 For more information see SA Health’s Guide to the new smoke-free and vape-free laws webpage.